What is Nifas?

 It is the blood discharged from the womb during childbirth and after which might continue for a few days.

-The duration: The maximum duration of Nifas is 10 days after giving birth.
+The maximum duration of Nifas is 10 days after giving birth.

 The blood discharged during childbirth is Nifas but these hours are not counted within the ten Nifas days.